Sllambias/yucca/README.md

 # Installation

-## Install the project after clone using Conda
+## Install an editable version of the project with Cuda support using Conda

-Create a python=3.10 environment for Yucca to avoid conflicts with other projects.
+Create a python=3.10 environment exclusively for Yucca to avoid conflicts with other projects.

 IMPORTANT: First install Pytorch for GPU following appropriate instructions from e.g. https://pytorch.org/get-started/locally/.
 Then navigate to Yucca and install the package from there.